Things to do in Thailand

 Try Local Thai Cuisine

-• Pad Thai: Perhaps Thailand’s most famous dish, Pad Thai is a stir-fried noodle dish typically made with shrimp, chicken, or tofu, peanuts, scrambled egg, and bean sprouts, flavored with tamarind, fish sauce, garlic, and chilies.
+• Pad Thai: Perhaps the most famous Thai dish, Pad Thai is a stir-fried noodle dish typically made with shrimp, tofu, peanuts, bean sprouts, and egg, tossed in a tamarind-based sauce.
+It’s a great introduction to Thai flavors.

-• Tom Yum Goong: This iconic spicy and sour soup is made with shrimp, mushrooms, tomatoes, lemongrass, galangal, and kaffir lime leaves.
+• Tom Yum Goong: This is a spicy and sour soup made with shrimp, mushrooms, tomatoes, lemongrass, galangal, and kaffir lime leaves.
+It’s aromatic and has a distinctive taste that epitomizes Thai cuisine.

-• Massaman Curry: A rich and relatively mild Thai curry made from coconut milk, potatoes, roasted peanuts, bay leaves, sugar, cinnamon, and tamarind sauce with your choice of meat.
+• Massaman Curry: A rich, relatively mild Thai curry that reflects the influence of Indian cuisine.
+Made with coconut milk, potatoes, roasted peanuts, bay leaves, sugar, cinnamon, and meat, it is usually served with rice.

 Floating Market Shopping

-• Damnoen Saduak Floating Market: Located about 100 kilometers southwest of Bangkok, this is the most famous and touristy floating market in Thailand.
-It's best to visit in the early morning to avoid crowds and experience the market at its liveliest.
-Here, you can find everything from fresh fruits and vegetables to souvenirs and traditional Thai snacks served from boats.
+• Damnoen Saduak Floating Market: Located about 100 kilometers southwest of Bangkok, this is perhaps the most famous and photographed floating market in Thailand.
+It's bustling with activity and offers everything from fresh produce to local handicrafts.
+The market is best visited in the early morning to avoid the crowds and the heat.

 Explore a night Market